code-saturne/code_saturne/INSTALL.md

 code_saturne directories, with a `x.y` directory for each (major.minor) version, including `src` and `arch` subdirectories for sources and installations respectively.
-Only the installation directories are needed to use the code, but keepin the sources nearby may be practical for reference.
+Only the installation directories are needed to use the code, but keeping the sources nearby may be practical for reference.

 For an install on which multiple versions and architectures of the code should be available, configure commands with all bells and whistles (except SALOME